m1kc/lake/README.md

 ## So, how do I start?

-Replace your old `rc.lua` with this brand new `lake.lua`, probably renaming it in the process.
+Make sure that Lua Filesystem library is installed.
+Then, replace your old `rc.lua` with this brand new `lake.lua`, probably renaming it in the process.
 After that, fill your config folder with some nice plugins or write your own.

 Lake will attempt to load every file that starts with `lake-`.
 Plugins are loaded in alphabetical order so you can control loading order and widget positions by renaming corresponding files.